BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 ```

 ### 2.2.
 Create your main phyloseq object (output: physeq_raw)
-Phyloseq is a package which allows you to generate a single object combining the ASV_table, the TAX_table, and the META_table (and optionally the TREE_file).
+Phyloseq is a package that allows you to generate a single object combining the ASV_table, the TAX_table, and the META_table (and optionally the TREE_file).

 Using a phyloseq object makes your life more simple, as every manipulation of the dataset will be done on each tables.